 Indonesia’s economy has been growing significantly compared to other countries in the region: the country’s economy is 66% of the ASEAN economy with GDP growth between 5.1% and 5.2% annually.

-In 2015, the manufacturing sector in Indonesia grew by 5.04%, surpassing the 4.79% national economic growth rate.
-Of course, the growing economy does not come without challenges especially Indonesia is located not far from giants such as China and India.
+In 2015, the Indonesian manufacturing sector grew by 5.04%, surpassing the 4.79% national economic growth rate.
+Of course, the growing economy does not come without challenges especially since Indonesia is located not far from giants such as China and India.

 However, the world does not ignore this diverse, youthful, and dynamic country with over 260 million people.